MON3EMPASHA/Medical-Report-Simplification-for-Patients---NTI-Graduation-Project/README.md

-# Medical Report Simplification GUI
+# Medical Report Simplification for Patients - NTI Graduation Project

-A Streamlit-based web application that simplifies complex medical reports into patient-friendly language.
+A Streamlit-based web application that simplifies complex medical reports into patient-friendly language using a fine-tuned FLAN-T5 model with LoRA adapters.
 The application supports both direct text input and image upload with OCR text extraction.

 ## Features